AmirPasha25/walmart-chatbot-guardrail-evaluation/README.md

 ## 🧪 Test Methodology

 The chatbot was evaluated using:
-	•	Standard grocery and product-related requests
+	•	Standard grocery and product-related requests.
-	•	Hybrid queries combining grocery intents with general knowledge
+	•	Hybrid queries combining grocery intents with general knowledge.
-	•	Fully off-domain queries, such as science or political questions
+	•	Fully off-domain queries, such as science or political questions.

 The goal was to measure:
 1. **Intent Classification Accuracy**